14 Shower Tile Alternatives to Reinvent Your Bathroom

 Solid Surface Panels

 Solid surface panels are artificial products that are made to look like marble, ceramic or other materials.
 They cost a lot lesser than natural materials and can save a lot of money in case of renovations.
+You'll see these often in zero threshold showers in place of a shower pan.

 These panels are usually quite thick and are pre-designed glue on any shower wall.
 These are available in a range of patterns and colors so you can easily find one that looks good in your bathroom.